Track Finding at Belle II: Simulation and Track Finding Efficiency Definition

 A PR-track is defined as \emph{matched} to a given MC-track if the hit purity exceeds \percentageNumber{66} and the hit efficiency exceeds \percentageNumber{5}.
 The low hit efficiency requirement accounts for low momentum tracks curling in the tracking volume which may leave several hundred of hits.

 If there are two or more PR-tracks that are matched to the same MC-track, the PR-track with the highest hit purity is defined as the correctly identified match and the remaining PR-tracks are defined as \emph{clones}.
 If multiple PR-tracks have the same hit purity, the hit efficiency is used in addition to the purity to identify the match.

 The \emph{track finding efficiency} is defined as the fraction of matched MC-tracks over all MC-tracks.
+This definition of the track finding efficiency factors out the effect of the limited acceptance of the detector, allowing for an easier interpretation of the performance of the algorithms. \cref{fig:simulation:acceptance} shows the effect of the detector acceptance on the track finding efficiency by comparing the fraction of matched MC-tracks normalized to all MC-tracks and normalized to all primary charged Monte Carlo particles.
+For both cases the same data set of \PUpsilonFourS{}~events with nominal background are used.
+Additionally, the ratio of the two efficiencies, which corresponds to the detector acceptance, is shown.

 If the PR-track fails the purity requirement, e.g.\ the PR-track is made up of hits from two MC-tracks, each one with a hit purity below \percentageNumber{66} or the PR-track is made of background hits, it is defined as a \emph{fake}.